KGMats/PTD2-Server/README.md

 # For developers:
 The code is divided as follows:
-* Things related to save are in json.php, for json saves (use only if your server is not public) and in MySQL.php for SQL saves.
+* Things related to save are in json.php, for json saves (use only as fallback or in non-public servers) and in MySQL.php for SQL saves.
 * Server methods (save/load accounts etc.) are in ptd2_save_12.php
-* Auxiliary functions such as obfuscation of data are in Utils.php
+* Functions to obfuscation and deobfuscation of data are in obfuscation.php